 For full surrender and surrender of segments, calculate the gain as follows:

 Previous withdrawal (sum of regular and partial withdrawals)

 Previous excess chargeable event gains

 Final chargeable event gain

-If you are dealing with a surrender of clusters, you need to remember to proportion the figures to the number of clusters being encashed.
+If you are dealing with a surrender of segments, you need to remember to proportion the figures to the number of segments being encashed.

 What is the formula for an excess gain?